 on beautiful grounds with a large patio, brick labyrinth and many places for jamming.

-On Friday August 29 and Saturday August 30 we will return to the Mansion in Morristown, NJ for Uke New Jersey Too!
+On Friday August 28 and Saturday August 29 we will return to the Mansion in Morristown, NJ for Uke New Jersey 3!

-Following the same basic format as last year, we'll start on Friday night with a movie and a concert.
+We'll start on Friday night with a concert.
 Saturday will feature workshops, open mics, vendors, jams, and camaraderie all day, with another concert that night.

-As an added bonus this year, we plan on extending the festivities into Sunday with a Jam In The Park, hosted by the Morristown Uke Jam, a local ukulele Meetup group!
+Again this year, we will extend the festivities into Sunday with a Jam In The Park, hosted by the Morristown Uke Jam, a local ukulele Meetup group!
 (More details on this once we have the proper permits.)

 We will once again have ukulele vendors, jams, an open mic, on-site food vendors and much more.

-Workshop descriptions are below.
-(Additional workshops may be added.)
-Schedule will be posted as soon as we get submissions from all of the performers and make our choices.
+Workshop descriptions and schedule will be posted as soon as we get submissions from all of the performers and make our choices.
+See below for workshop descriptions and full schedule.

 Special situations and circumstances will always be given the utmost consideration.
 Our aim is to have a fun, stress-free festival for everyone and our main focus is the Joy Of Uke!
 If in doubt about absolutely anything, no matter what, please call 908-229-1214 and we'll work it out.

 Tickets available now - use the link above to register.
-All tickets on sale at door.
+All ticket options will be available at the door, payable by cash or check.
+Call 908-229-1214 with any questions.
 (Online registration is closed.)

 |9:00 - 10:15||Ukulele 101 - Jumpin' Jim Beloff (main auditorium) The Baritone Ukulele - 3 Ukes in one - Uncle Zac (WS-1)|